-The Cordata Neighborhood contains a variety of land use zoning designations consisting of Public and Planned: Residential, Commercial, Industrial and Institutional.
-Development within these designations is regulated under the Cordata Business Park Planned Unit Development (PUD) and the City’s Land Use Development Code, which identifies the development and design standards needed to preserve and protect the character and qualities of the neighborhood area.
+The Cordata Neighborhood contains a variety of land use zoning designations consisting of Public and Planned, including Residential, Commercial, Industrial and Institutional zones.
+Development within these designations is regulated under the Cordata Business Park Planned Unit Development (PUD) and the City's Land Use Development Code, which identifies the development and design standards needed to preserve and protect the character and qualities of the neighborhood area.

 The neighborhood derives much of its character and charm from the diversity of its recreation areas, open space and large, older homes.
 These well-maintained homes with large lawns give the neighborhood a pleasant, quiet, residential atmosphere.
 One such house, the Roeder Home, has considerable historic and architectural value and contributes to the neighborhood character.
 With convenient access to the freeway, and to downtown and outlying commercial areas, a major regional park, Cornwall Park retains a stable, pleasant residential character.
 Parkview Elementary School is another neighborhood asset, as is the Bay to Baker Trail and Greenway that will extend through the northern part of the neighborhood.

 The 70-acre Cornwall Park in the center of the neighborhood provides a wealth of recreation opportunities for this and adjacent neighborhoods.
 The Cornwall Park Neighborhood is also home to St. Joseph Hospital, an important regional medical facility and one of the area's largest employers.